CH-Earth/datatool/docs/scripts/eccc-casr32.rst

      - ``degree``
      - Forecast: Meteorological wind direction (derived using UU and VV) at ~10m

-Last updated: November 25, 2025
+Last updated: February 2, 2025